ClearBlade/Machine-Learning-Node-Libraries/README.md

 ## Usage

 - This IPM package consists for four Machine Learning Libraries which allow you to train and test models on the ClearBlade Platform.
-The Libraries are -
+These Libraries are NPM packages that have been transpiled to work on the ClearBlade Platform.
+The libraries that have been transpiled are -
   - brain-js
   - synaptic
   - ml-regression
   - ml-naivebayes

-- These Libraries can be used to create Neural Networks Model and Bayesian Models for Classification and Regression Models for prediction.
+- These Libraries can be used to design Neural Networks Model and Bayesian Models for Classification, and Regression Models for Prediction.

 ## Assests